custom essay

 June 18th, 2010 No comments

 The Kansas Union was built as a living memorial to those Kansas alumni and students who gave their lives for our country in service during the Great War, or more commonly known as, World War I. More than three thousand Kansas students and alumni served in World War I, and sadly one woman and one hundred and twenty nine men were killed.
-What was meant to be a mere gift of gratitude towards the war veterans by alumni, students, faculty, and friends soon evolved into the living room of the university.
-Since the Kansas Union was completed in 1927, it has undergone several additions to keep up with the growing demands of the university.
+What was meant to be a mere gift … Read the rest

 King Charles I